ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 {: #automate-s4hana-terraform-ansible-terraform}
 {: terraform}

-You can use the Bastion server CLI to run the Terraform scripts that are located in the [GitHub repository for SAP S/4HANA for Terraform](https://github.com/ibm-cloud/sap-s4hana).
+You can use the Bastion server CLI to run the Terraform scripts that are located in the [GitHub repository for SAP S/4HANA for Terraform](https://github.com/ibm-cloud/sap-s4hana){: external}.

 To run the scripts to deploy the SAP S/4HANA release on dedicated SAP HANA 2.0 BOX VSI, you need to: